awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_dynamodb_web_app/Readme.md

 ![AWS Tracking Application](images/clientReport2.png)

 Active items are queried from the database and used to dynamically create an Excel document.
 Then, the application uses Amazon SES to email the document to the selected email recipient.
 The following image shows an example of a report.

 ![AWS Tracking Application](images/report.png)

 ## Create an IntelliJ project named ItemTrackerDynamoDBRest

 1. In the IntelliJ IDE, choose **File**, **New**, **Project**.
-2. In the **New Project** dialog box, choose **Maven**, and then choose **Next**.
+2. In the **New Project** dialog box, name your project 'ItemTracker', choose **Java** and **Maven**, and then choose **Next**.
 3. For **GroupId**, enter **aws-spring**.
 4. For **ArtifactId**, enter **ItemTrackerDynamoDBRest**.
 6. Choose **Next**.